 Rehearsal and performance of college level choral literature from various style periods.
 The performance schedule includes both on and off campus concerts throughout the semester.
 This course may be taken four times.

-MUS 156x4 CONCERT CHOIR
+CONCERT CHOIR

-DEPARTMENTAL ADVISORY: Choral experience or MUS 101.
-LABORATORY: 6 hours per week.
+DEPARTMENTAL ADVISORY: Choral experience or

+MUS 101.

 Progressive study and performance of outstanding representative choral works from all periods of music history.
 This course may be taken four times.